sourcegraph/about/podcast/8-convo.md

 <!-- START CONVERSATION -->
-**Beyang Liu:** I'm here with Rijnard van Tonder, an engineer at Sourcegraph who created the Comby pattern matching syntax, an alternative to regular expressions that's easier to use and designed and optimized for use in a code.
+**Beyang Liu:** I'm here with Rijnard van Tonder, the creator of the Comby pattern matching syntax, an alternative to regular expressions that's easier to use and designed and optimized for use in a code.
 Welcome, Rijnard.

 **Rijnard van Tonder:** Thanks for having me, Beyang.

 **Beyang:**  Before we get into the technical details, I thought it would be nice to tell the story of how we met.

-**Rijnard:** Yeah, so I think you might have to fill in some gaps here.
-I remember my side of things.
-Basically, I was in grad school, at CMU and working on various research problems, taking classes, but at the same time curious to explore other things, as you do in grad school.
+**Rijnard:** Yeah, that was back when I was in grad school, at CMU and working on various research problems and very curious to explore new things, as you do in grad school.

 At one point, Sourcegraph came up on my radar and I started playing with it.
-I thought, you know, code search–this is cool.
+I thought, "Code search–that's cool."
 But I was also poking at security holes, trying to see if I could find them.
 There weren't any serious issues, but at one point I did find an information leak for the names of some private repositories, and so I reached out, and you were the one who replied to my email.

 **Beyang:** Yeah, I remember you sent it to security@sourcegraph.com, and I was the one who replied.

 **Rijnard:** So that kicked off a conversation about various things, like "Do you want to talk about what Sourcegraph does?", "Do you have any feedback about the product?", and so on.
 And I remember hopping on a call with a few members of the team.
-And I thought Sourcegraph was really interesting, you were working on hard problems, and addressing a pretty big gap by creating code search that just worked ubiquitously.
+I thought Sourcegraph was really interesting, you were working on hard problems, and addressing a pretty big gap by creating code search that just worked, ubiquitously.

-**Beyang:** Yeah, I remember that.
-I remember looking you up when you reported the bug, and I found that you were doing research into software engineering, developer tools, and static analysis.
+**Beyang:** I remember looking you up when you reported the bug, and I found that you were doing research into software engineering, developer tools, and static analysis.
 Afterward, we were email buddies for awhile.
 And then at some point, you came out to California to do an internship at Facebook, and you dropped by the office.

 **Rijnard:** Yeah, that's right.
-At that time, I remember Sourcegraph was doing a lot of things with LSP (the Language Server Protocol).
+At that time, Sourcegraph was doing a lot of things with LSP (the Language Server Protocol).
 And that tied into some of the things that I ended up working on at Facebook, working with Python, specifically on code intelligence and navigation in the editor.

-**Beyang:** From my point of view, it was all very serendipitous.
+**Beyang:** It was all very serendipitous.
 I knew very early on that I would love to work with you someday.
 And I'm really glad to be working with you now—you've brought some fantastic insights into what's on the research frontier to what we're doing at Sourcegraph.
 I suspect we'll get into some of that later in the conversation.

-**Rijnard:** Yeah, thinking back, what I remember as well was that everybody I talked to was very keen to get feedback right not just the product, but also the underlying idea of what would be possible if you had code search and code intelligence ubiquitously, everywhere you interacted with code.
+**Rijnard:** Yeah, thinking back, what I remember as well was that everybody I talked to at Sourcegraph was very keen to get feedback right—not just on the product, but also on the underlying idea of what would be possible if you had code search and code intelligence ubiquitously, everywhere you interacted with code.
 So there was never a dead end to the conversation I had with anyone at Sourcegraph.

 I saw a deep desire to go after those goals of code search everywhere, code intelligence everywhere—every editor, every place you touch code.
 And so there was strong mutual interest and commitment to those ideas.
 So that's why I ended up here.

 **Beyang:** Before we get into Comby and the other research you've done, can you share how you got into programming originally?

 **Rijnard:** My first real programming experience was during high school.
 My final two years in high school, I learned to code in Java.
 I still remember my first programming experience was looking at this programming textbook, and I copied the program character for character into my editor.
-And then I ran it, and of course, I got all these syntax errors.
+And then I ran it, and I got all these syntax errors.

 I was like, "What?
 How did I make so many mistakes?"